Essential Storybook Addons for Design System Maintainers

 # Enable verbose addon execution tracing

-Enforce pre-commit hooks to validate Storybook config syntax and run npx storybook validate before merging.
+Enforce pre-commit hooks to validate Storybook config syntax and run npx storybook doctor before merging.
 This guarantees that every pull request entering the main branch maintains strict addon compatibility and deterministic rendering contracts.